virtuelleakademie/ki-lehre-beginner/README.md

-# KI in der Lehre: Intermediate
+# KI in der Lehre: Beginner